github/gh-actions-importer/docs/jenkins/NodeJSBuildWrapper.md

 - None

-## Jenkinsfile pipeline
+## Jenkinsfile Pipeline

-This plugin is not mapped to a GitHub Actions equivalent for a Jenkinsfile pipeline.
+This plugin is not mapped to a GitHub Actions equivalent for a Jenkinsfile Pipeline.